Engin-Boot/pong-stage-Royarunimb12/Stage0/sequence-start.md

 When the game is loaded
 Main menu is dislayed.The players choose the board color and parameters of the board.
-The game is started and players play according to the game rule module.
+The game is started and players play according to the game rule module

 ## Movement Initiation